 What type of road bike do you need?
 We’ll guide you through everything from groupsets and geometry to must-have accessories to complete your ride.

-They’re fast, they’re light and they’re the world’s favourite type of bike (according to a survey conducted by GCN).
+They’re fast, they’re light and they’re the world’s favorite type of bike (according to a survey conducted by GCN).
 If you’re looking at buying your first road bike, or perhaps you’ve been out of the game for a while, we’ve created our Road Bike Buyer’s Guide.
-With tons of configurations available, we’re sure you will find your perfect road bike by the end of this guide.
+With tons of configurations available, we’re sure you will find your perfect road bike.

 What is a road bike?

 The traditional road bike has been around since the 19th century and the basic design of a bike has remained unchanged.
-While the frame of the bike is the same, evolutions in materials, electronics, and aerodynamics have pushed the limits on what one can do with a road bike.
+While the frame shape of the bike is generally the same, evolutions in materials, electronics, and aerodynamics have pushed the limits on what one can do with a road bike.
 As the name suggests, road bikes are designed for smooth, paved roads.
-They typically have drop handlebars, 23 - 28 mm tyres, and shifters to operate both the brakes and gears.
-These bikes are designed to be lightweight with speed in mind.
+They typically have drop handlebars, 23 - 32 mm tires, and shifters to operate both the brakes and gears.
+These bikes are designed to be lightweight with an emphasis on speed.

-Though the days of racing heavy steel bikes up mountain passes are behind us, the aesthetics have remained unchanged.
-These days they’re lighter, more aerodynamic, and have a few more bells and whistles than their predecessors, but the overall intended use remains: : to enjoy riding on smooth tarmac.
+Though the days of racing up mountains atop a heavy steel steed, adorned in racing wool and spare tires are behind us, that spirit of competition still guides our design principles.
+These days, bikes are lighter, more aerodynamic, and have a few more bells and whistles than their predecessors, but the overall intended use remains: to enjoy riding on smooth tarmac.